Lunarantic/CTF_writeups/timisoaractf/Back_in_Time/README.md

 ciphertext.txt

 On reading the python code we can easily know that;
-Lowercase chars have been subtituted by other Lowercase char.
+Lowercase chars have been substituted by other Lowercase char.
 All other are where they are suppose to be.

 We even know flag has timctf in start.